-Exploring Scouts for 4 and 5 year olds
+Exploring Scouts for four and five year olds

-We want to reach young people who could benefit most from Scouts and research suggests that the earlier a young person accesses non-formal education, the more positive the impact on their prospects.
+We want to reach young people who could benefit most from Scouts.
+Research suggests that the earlier a young person accesses non-formal education, the more positive the impact on their prospects.

-Around the world there are various models of Scouts for 4 and 5 year olds, such as Meerkats in South Africa, Lions in the US and Family Scouting in Denmark.
+Around the world there are various models of Scouts for four and five year olds, such as Meerkats in South Africa, Lions in the US and Family Scouting in Denmark.
 Here in the UK, Squirrels has been operating alongside Scouting in Northern Ireland for many years.
 All have shared positive feedback about this section.

-By exploring Scouts for 4 and 5 year olds as a potential new provision, we can introduce Scouts to new young people and potentially new adult volunteers who we currently don't engage with.
-But we need to understand if Scouting for this age group is possible and desirable, or not.
+We’ve been exploring Scouts for four and five year olds as a potential new provision, so that we can introduce Scouts to new young people and potentially new adult volunteers who we currently don't engage with.
+To understand if Scouting for this age group is possible and desirable, we conducted a pilot project that you can read about below.
+The results of this project have helped to inform the next steps.

 Thanks to funding from The Department of Education and the Mercers Company, 29 pilots have been running in England reaching 428 young people and 150 adult volunteers.
-All of the existing pilots are in disadvantaged communities and 60% of the families involved have no previous connection to Scouts.
+All of the pilots were in disadvantaged communities and 60% of the families involved had no previous connection to Scouts.

 The pilots have shown that working with younger children opens up new opportunities for adult volunteer recruitment, especially parents.
 New volunteers have also shown an interest in supporting Scouts beyond the pilots and across different roles.

-There are three different models (Family-led, Partner-led and Scout-led) that’ve been tested through the pilots to understand the best delivery model, however, they’re all running the same programme that combines the best of Scouts with what we know about the needs of young children.
+There are three different models (Family-led, Partner-led and Scout-led) that’ve been tested through the pilots to understand the best delivery model, however, they all ran the same programme that combines the best of Scouts with what we know about the needs of young children.

 Working with Action for Children, 52 weeks’ worth of programme materials were created and provided in an ‘off-the-shelf’ format to a team of adults to run the section pilots.
 Check out our blog to find out more about the early years programme.

-We’ve been engaging with District and County Commissioners in the pilot areas, through consultation events, interviews and the programme board, to understand the best approaches for rolling out Scouts for 4 and 5 year olds if it were to go ahead.
+We’ve engaged with District and County Commissioners in the pilot areas, through consultation events, interviews and the programme board, to understand the best approaches for rolling out Scouts for four and five year olds.

-We’ve also spoken with a random sample of more than 200 volunteers to gather feedback about the opportunities, concerns and support for Scouts for 4 and 5 year olds.
-Of this sample, there’s currently 80% in favour of Scouts for 4 and 5 year olds.
+We’ve also spoken with a random sample of more than 200 volunteers to gather feedback about the opportunities, concerns and support for Scouts for four and five year olds.
+Of this sample, 80% were in favour of the new section.

-There’s been webinars and consultation events held up and down the country to update members on the pilots and gather feedback too.
-To date, we’ve engaged more than 1,400 people.
+There’s been webinars and consultation events held up and down the country to update members on the pilots and to gather feedback too.
+We engaged more than 1,400 people.

 External research and evaluation

-To make sure that we have an independent, expert analysis of the pilots, the Centre for Research and Education (CREC) were engaged to answer these questions:
+To make sure that we had an independent, expert analysis of the pilots, the Centre for Research and Education (CREC) were engaged to answer these questions:

 - Do we develop young people from all backgrounds?